Rotorua: the Waimangu Volcanic Valley and fantastic adventures in NZ

 We took a boat trip from Whakatne to Whakaari / White Island in 2007, which is 50 km from the coast and is New Zealands most active volcano.

 While touring New Zealand in 2007, we took a boat trip from Whakatane to Whakaari / White Island.
-It is 50 km from the coast and is New Zealand’s most active volcano.
+It was an unique adventure.

 A large eruption occurred in 2019 while 47 people were on the island, 22 of whom died and the others were seriously injured.